 Regions can apply to join the next MIT Regional Entrepreneurship Acceleration Program (MIT REAP) Cohort at any point during the year.
 A new cohort of up to six regions starts every summer.

-Once a regional Champion(s) has decided to apply to MIT REAP, they will need to go through a 4 step process, which involves: forming a team and submitting an application, receiving an admissions decision, signing contracts, and then securing and submitting funding.
+Once a regional Champion(s) has decided to apply to MIT REAP, they will need to go through a four step process, which involves: forming a team and submitting an application, receiving an admissions decision, signing contracts, and then securing and submitting funding.

 The official REAP Team Champion is the leader of his or her Team and is deeply connected to the mission of inspiring innovation-based entrepreneurial ecosystems.
 This individual works in this capacity on a daily basis, and will understand the local landscape and which key players to engage to create the greatest impact.
-This individual will be critical in helping to build regional support for the program, assemble key players to serve on the regional REAP Team of 5-8, secure funding for participation, and work closely with the MIT REAP staff team.
+This individual will be critical in helping to build regional support for the program, assemble key players to serve on the regional REAP Team up to 12, secure funding for participation, and work closely with the MIT REAP staff team.

 Though Champions may come from many places and should be determined based on the regional context, our experience shows that successful Champions often have the following profile: energetic, once-practicing entrepreneurs now seated in a business-facing public policy, government, or economic development role, with strong ties to regional and national government and deep connections across stakeholders.
 This person should have a current organizational mission aligned with that of MIT REAP and a job role related to accountability for creating or implementing a regional strategy to accelerate regional prosperity and economic growth and development through innovation-driven entrepreneurship.

 Each REAP Team consists of up to 12 team members.
 The acceptance of regional Teams into MIT REAP is evaluated based on the strength and commitment of the Champion and ability to engage core team members across the stakeholder groups.
 All team members must also speak English fluently to participate in the workshops.